 The instrument used to derive slope angles is called a "clinometer."
 The company Backcountry Access makes a small, trail-map-sized Slope Meter for recreational use.
 (Put the device on a ski pole and place it on the fall line to get your reading.)
 Some ski patrols employ a more sophisticated device that calculates pitch by sighting the horizon and nearby objects.

 Slope steepness is calculated in degrees and percent, though skiers generally use degrees.
 A 45-degree pitch is equivalent to a 100-percent grade, and both mean that a run descends one vertical foot for each horizontal foot.
 "In perspective, a very steep highway-pass road is approximately 7 percent or about 4 degrees," according to the Highlands Extreme Guide trail map.
 My carpenter friends who also teach skiing like to tell their students that the incline of a standard house stairs is 30-35 degrees, which seems mild enough on the way to breakfast-but not when you're looking down the Nose of the Headwall at Squaw.

 Ready to challenge yourself on some seriously steep terrain this season?
 Enroll in SKI and AIM AdventureU’s newest online course "Mastering Steeps" and get step-by-step instruction on the techniques and tactics you need to best these heart-pounding runs this season.
 Sign on at skimag.com/masteringsteeps.

-This article was originally published in the December 2001 issue of Skiing Magazine and updated by SKImag.com Editors on June 6, 2019 to include additional information on the topic of slope angle.
+This article was originally written by Jay Cowan and published in the December 2001 issue of Skiing Magazine.
+It has since been updated by SKImag.com Editors to include additional information on the topic of slope angle.